Hypodermic needle: Modern improvements

-Dr. Francis Rynd used the first "Hollow Needle" as a hypodermic syringe on Ms. Margaret Cox in Ireland on June 3rd, 1844.
-Dr. Wood can be largely credited with the popularization and acceptance of injection as a medical technique, as well as the widespread use and acceptance of the hypodermic needle.
+Francis Rynd used the first "Hollow Needle" as a hypodermic syringe on Margaret Cox in Ireland on June 3rd, 1844.
+Wood can be largely credited with the popularization and acceptance of injection as a medical technique, as well as the widespread use and acceptance of the hypodermic needle.
 The basic technology of the hypodermic needle has stayed largely unchanged since the 19th century, but as the years progressed and medical and chemical knowledge improved, small refinements have been made to increase safety and efficacy, with needles being designed and tailored for very particular uses.
 Hypodermic needles remain essential to large volume administration or exchange in settings of trauma or dialysis.
 The trend of needle specification for use began in the 1920s, particularly for the administration of insulin to diabetics.

 The onset of World War II spurred the early development of partially disposable syringes for the administration of morphine and penicillin on the battlefield.
 Development of the fully disposable hypodermic needle was spurred on in the 1950s for several reasons.
 The Korean War created blood shortages and in response disposable, sterile syringes were developed for collecting blood.
 The widespread immunization against polio during the period required the development of a fully disposable syringe system.

 The 1950s also saw the rise and recognition of cross-contamination from used needles.
 This led to the development of the first fully disposable plastic syringe by New Zealand pharmacist Colin Murdoch in 1956.
 This period also marked a shift in interest from needle specifications to general sterility and safety.

 The 1980s saw the rise of the HIV epidemic and with it renewed concern over the safety of cross-contamination from used needles.
 New safety controls were designed on disposable needles to ensure the safety of medical workers in particular.
 These controls were implemented on the needles themselves, such as retractable needles, but also in the handling of used needles, particularly in the use of hard-surface disposal receptacles found in every medical office today.

 By 2008, all-plastic needles were in production and in limited use.
 One version was made of Vectra (plastic) aromatic liquid crystal polymer tapered from 1.2 mm at the hub to 0.72 mm at the tip (equivalent to 22 gauge metal needle), with an ID/OD ratio of 70%.